Destinations, Mexico, Travel

 Papel Picado hangs over the street in Puerto Vallarta

-two shots from a plane window flying over mexico
+two shots from a plane window flying over Mexico

 A set of arches in Puerto Vallarta